whitegrimreaper/twitchbot_cli/README.md

 # twitchbot_cli
 A CLI package for interacting with my twitch bot

+Might wrap this into it at some point but who knows

 ## Supported Commands

 none, this is an init commit